 Our operational carbon emissions encapsulate electricity, gas and water consumed, business travel, waste generated and f-gas (fluorinated gases).
-We report our annual emissions as well as wider environmental information to the Scottish Government.
-All of our reports are publicly available and you can access them through the Sustainable Scotland Network website.
+The University monitors environmental impact through a variety of means.
+As a public body in Scotland, Edinburgh Napier is legislatively required to submit an array of information to the Scottish Government annually.
+Our reports can be found on the Sustainable Scotland Network website.

 To set and work towards our net zero carbon target we have used our 2018/19 academic financial year as a baseline.
 During the year our operational emissions accounted for 6,422 tCO2e.

 - Gas: 1,835.8 tCO2e (28.6%)